biknetukne/TODOList/README.md

+TODOList Site ( siski.webcam )

 TODOList is smart task list for everyday use.

 It is truly usable with great user experience.

 No matter who you are and what you do - you will be better organized!

 At home, at work and in your free time - you will focus on really important things!

 TODOList is powerful in its simplicity and convenience of use.